Pagure/pagure/README.rst

 Playground version: https://stg.pagure.io

-If you have any questions or just would like to discuss about pagure, feel free to drop by on IRC in the channel ``#pagure`` of the freenode server
+If you have any questions or just would like to discuss about Pagure, feel free to drop by on IRC in the channel ``#pagure`` of the freenode server